 We have seen the headphones are used in the gym, hiking, and even showering, but can you wear them while surfing.
 Here is the answer;

 Yes, you can wear headphones while surfing, but with conditions.
-Your device should have a waterproof or water-resistant feature involved, otherwise, say goodbye to your lovely headphones.
+Your device should have a waterproof or water-resistant feature involved.

 I’m sure you have seen IPX during the headphone commercials.
 That means the headphones are protected at a certain point from water and are usually rated IPX4 to IPX7 (which can withstand water for 30 minutes).
 Their other rates are IP67 and IP68 which can also withstand water for half an hour, but IP68 can go deeper than 3.2 feet.